-To evaluate if semi-frozen grid is a proper approximation, we compare these three grids by considering the auto-spectra of LOS measurements and the coherence between the REWS and the lidar-estimated REWS.
-4D wind fields are generated in each of these three grids with the Kaimal model (parameters see Table 1).
-The grid width on the y and z axes for both full gird and semi-frozen grid is $5\,\mathrm{m}$.
-The lidar configuration see Table 2.
+To evaluate if the semi-frozen grid is a proper approximation, we compare these three grids by considering the autospectra of LOS measurements and the coherence between the REWS and the lidar-estimated REWS.
+Four-dimensional wind fields are generated in each of these three grids with the Kaimal model (for parameters, see Table 1).
+The grid width on the y and z axes for both the full grid and the semi-frozen grid is 5 m.
+For the lidar configuration, see Table 2.
 The motion of lidar position is not considered in this comparison.
 For simplicity, LOS measurements are simulated with three discrete points in the probe volumes.
-As shown in Fig. 12, the simulated auto-spectra and coherence in the three grids have no obvious difference and they all match their theoretical curves given by the formulas derived in Sect.
+As shown in Fig. 12, the simulated auto-spectra and coherence in the three grids have no obvious difference, and they all match their theoretical curves given by the formulas derived in Sect.
 3.2.
-Based on these results, we consider semi-frozen grid to be a good compromise between the accuracy of lidar simulations and computational efforts of 4D wind field generation.
-However, because the simulation results depend on the properties of wind evolution and the lidar range weighting effect, the applicability of semi-frozen grid to aeroelastic simulations of wind turbines should be verified according to specific conditions.
+Based on these results, we consider the semi-frozen grid to be a good compromise between the accuracy of lidar simulations and computational efforts of 4D wind field generation.
+However, because the simulation results depend on the properties of wind evolution and the lidar range weighting effect, the applicability of the semi-frozen grid to aeroelastic simulations of wind turbines should be verified according to specific conditions.